laganjaestranja/hello_world/README.md

 Coz that what a motherfucking monster do.
 Hairdresser from Milan that's a monster do.
 Monster Geuseppi heels that the monster shoes.
-Young money is the rasta that's a monnster crew.
+Young money is the rasta that's a monster crew.
 And I'm all up all up all up in the bank with a funny face.
-And if I'm face I aint notice cause my money aint.
+And if I'm fake I aint notice cause my money aint.